Sébastien Izambard: Philanthropy

 Izambard is an active member of two charities: the French organization AMTM (Assistance Médicale Toit du Monde) which helps poor children in Nepal and India, where during one of his campaigns to raise funds in September 2008, Seb raffled off several of his Armani suits, and the Australian Sanfilippo Children's Foundation organization, of which he is global ambassador.

 He recorded two videoclips and collaborated in solidarity projects such as the Noël Ensemble, a record in which more than one hundred artists participated in order to raise funds for the fight against AIDS.

 Personal life

 Izambard became engaged to Australian Renée Murphy on 1 June 2007 and they married 17 August 2008 in France.

 Renée was a publicist for Sony BMG when she met Izambard in Australia in 2005, who was on a tour with the group.

-A few months before the wedding, on 20 March 2008, Sebastien and Renée became parents of twins, Rose and Luca, who were born in Port-Royal, a famous maternity in Paris.
+A few months before the wedding, on 20 March 2008, Sebastien and Renée became parents of twins, Rose and Luca, who were born in Port-Royal near Paris.
 On 20 May 2011, the couple's third child, a son, Jude was born.

 On 11 September 2018, Murphy began divorce proceedings at the Stanley Mosk Courthouse in Los Angeles.
 In a Bolivian interview on 29 May 2019, he confirmed he had a new girlfriend.

+In 2025 Sebastien became a United States citizen.